-Section 265.10 of H.B.
-166 of the 133rd G.A. (originally established by Controlling Legal Basis:
+Legal Basis: Section 265.10 of H.B.
+166 of the 133rd G.A. (originally established by Controlling provided with appropriate educational services.

-Purpose: This line item provides federal funding to help ensure that migrant children are provided with appropriate educational services.
 ODE distributes subgrants to local operating entities, such as school districts and educational service centers, based on the numbers and needs of migrant children, those students at risk of failing, and the availability of other funds to serve migrant children.
 ODE may use up to 1% of the federal allocation for program administration.
 In FY 2017 and FY 2018, a small portion of this line item was used to spend the proceeds of a separate federal grant to implement the electronic exchange of migrant children's student records between the states through the Migrant Student Information Exchange.